Jack Gibson (rugby league): Early coaching years

-Jack Gibson began his first-grade NSWRL coaching career at Eastern Suburbs in 1967.
+Jack Gibson began his first-grade New South Wales Rugby League coaching career at Eastern Suburbs in 1967.
 In 1966 the club had not won a match, but Gibson took them to the semi-finals that first year.
 Gibson's tactics of having a mobile, hard-working forward pack combined with a fast-moving defensive line that stifled their opposition saw Easts build the best defensive record in the competition.
-In 1968 the team finished with a defensive record second only to eventual premiers South Sydney and again made the semi-finals, then were knocked out in week one by St. George.
+In 1968 the team finished with a defensive record second only to eventual premiers South Sydney and again made the semi-finals, then were knocked out in week one by St George.

 Gibson then left Easts to join St George, taking all three grades at the club to the 1971 Grand Final.
 On leaving the Dragons he linked up with Newtown where he enjoyed immediate success, taking out the Wills Cup pre-season tournament, helping the foundation club to its only club championship and a berth in the preliminary final where they were knocked out by Cronulla.
-Tellingly, the following year after Gibson had left, the Jets slipped back and finished the season in 7th place.
+Tellingly, the following year after Gibson had left, the Jets slipped back and finished the season in seventh place.